SebastianGau/text-summarizer-api/README.md

 ###  3.1. <a name='BuildingtheContainerImage'></a>Building the Container Image

-Prior to being able to execute the container image containig our code we have to put our code into a container.
+To host our API based on a container image we have to put our code into a container.
 How this is done is defined by the Dockerfile residing in the repository root:

 ```dockerfile
 FROM tiangolo/uvicorn-gunicorn-fastapi:python3.7